mg126e/Project_Backend/README.md

 ## Mentor Meetings

-All mentor meeting notes and deliverables are organized in the [Mentor Meetings](./mentor_meetings/) folder.
+All mentor meeting notes are organized in the [Mentor Meetings](./mentor_meetings/) folder.